chenliang9008/react-native-vz-vlcplayer/README.md

 ##  use plugin
 ````
-   import { VLCPlayer, VlCPlayerView } from 'react-native-yz-vlcplayer';
+   import { VLCPlayer, VlCPlayerView } from 'react-native-vz-vlcplayer';
    import Orientation from 'react-native-orientation';

    (1)